 Horns as breed features

-One of the biggest problems to get people to accept the need to get rid of horns is that in certain breeds with very large horns, they are an important breed feature.
+One of the biggest problems getting people to accept the need to get rid of horns is that in certain breeds with very large horns, they are an important breed feature.
 Examples are the Highland, Horned Hereford, Shorthorn and Texas Longhorn breeds.
 These breeders may have to face the fact in future that stock may not be accepted at meat plants unless horns are removed.

 But it's not just very long horns that can cause problems.
-Terrible damage can be done by small horns and especially horns that have had the sharp ends cut off - thinking that this is 'de-horning'.
+Terrible damage can be done by small horns and especially horns that have had the sharp ends or tips cut off - thinking that this is 'de-horning'.
 It is not!
 It's not just the size of the horn but the power the beast can put behind it from its strong neck muscles that does the damage.

 The Holstein-Friesian breed (a horned breed) is of special significance as it's not only the main dairy breed but also provides most of New Zealand export beef in the form of bulls and cull cows for the USA hamburger market.
 Consequently there is a great need to poll the Holstein-Friesian and there are already polled strains in New Zealand that could be used.